Security & Privacy

 From a security standpoint, using the latest version of macOS—the Mac operating system—is essential, especially if you want to stay safe from actively exploited vulnerabilities.

-However, if your Mac is several years old, there’s a good chance that the current version of macOS won’t run on your Mac; Apple drops support for Mac models that it declares to be vintage or obsolete.
-In fact, Apple often stops releasing the latest macOS for Mac models before they become “vintage.”
+However, if your Mac is several years old, there’s a good chance that the current version of macOS won’t run on your Mac.
+Apple drops support for Mac models that it declares to be vintage or obsolete.
+In fact, Apple may even stop releasing the latest macOS for Mac models years before those models are declared “vintage.”

 If you wish to use the newest version of macOS but Apple no longer supports your Mac, the best option (in terms of speed, system stability, and the full range of Apple features) is to simply buy a new Mac.
 Of course, not everyone can necessarily afford to do so.

 But there’s also a (very much unsupported) way to continue running the newest and safest version of macOS for much longer than Apple is willing to support your Mac model.
-Let’s explore how to make your old Mac run the latest macOS: Sonoma (and soon, Sequoia).
+Let’s explore how to make your old Mac run the latest macOS: Sequoia.

 In this article: